GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### You might not think that programmers are artists, but programming is an extremely creative profession.
+It's logic-based creativity.
 >
-> ~ *Ted Nelson*
+> ~ *John Romero*

 ---
 ## 🏎 Quick Facts